ahmadsafirun/DPS_Test/includes/sample-include.md

-> [AZURE.NOTE] This note is coming from an include file
+> [AZURE.NOTE] This note is coming from an include file.
+It contains noteworthy things.